How to prepare students for a global working world

 Universities are more than just places of education – for many, they offer first encounters with the same professional environments they wish to make a living in one day.
 By making sure they are equipped with digital skills and resources to navigate a global world of employment, universities can help bridge the gap between students and employers.
 They can serve not just as an education provider, but as a gateway to future opportunities.

 Richard Sant is project director of Rethinking Employability in UAL’s Careers and Employability team.
-The university’s Digital Public Platforms team has been shortlisted in the Technological or Digital Innovation of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+The university’s Digital Public Platforms team was shortlisted in the Technological or Digital Innovation of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.